Matt Olson Player Props: Braves vs. Brewers

 Brewers Pitching Rankings

-- The Brewers pitching staff is 17th in MLB with a collective 8.6 strikeouts per nine innings.
+- The pitching staff for the Brewers has a collective 8.6 K/9, which ranks 17th in the league.

-- The Brewers have the eighth-ranked team ERA among all MLB pitching staffs (3.89).
+- The Brewers have a 3.96 team ERA that ranks 10th among all league pitching staffs.

-- Houser makes the start for the Brewers, his 12th of the season.
-He is 3-2 with a 3.86 ERA and 49 strikeouts through 63 2/3 innings pitched.

-- In his most recent outing on Saturday against the Atlanta Braves, the righty tossed six innings, giving up three earned runs while surrendering six hits.
+- In his last time out on Sunday against the Atlanta Braves, the righty tossed six innings, giving up one earned run while surrendering three hits.

-- The 30-year-old has amassed an ERA of 3.86, with 7 strikeouts per nine innings, in 13 games this season.
-Opponents have a .291 batting average against him.
+- The 32-year-old has amassed an ERA of 3.75, with 6.2 strikeouts per nine innings, in 10 games this season.
+Opponents are batting .230 against him.

 © 2023 Data Skrive.
 All rights reserved.